carpentries-incubator/python-packaging-publishing/episodes/01-introduction.md

 teaching: 0
 exercises: 0
 questions:
-- "How do I set up a project in practice?"
+- "What are common features of a project?"
-- "What else to I need to do to get my project shared"
+- "What do I need to do to get my project shared?"
+- "What will this lesson cover"
 objectives:
-- "Create a project structure"
-- "Save shortcuts"
 - "Categorize pieces of code and organize them for efficient future use"
 - "Identify components of a complete project"
 keypoints:
-- "Data and code should be governed by different principles"
+- Projects have common structures
-- "A package enables a project to be installed"
+- "Packaging enables a project to be installed"
 - "An environment allows different people to all have the same versions and run software more reliably"
 - "Documentation is an essential component of nay complete project and should exist with the code"
 ---

+This episode will introduce the various tools that will be taught throughout the lesson and how the components relate to one another.
+This will set the foundation and motivation for the lesson.

 ## A Data Analysis Project

+> ## Exercise
-In small groups, let's describe all of the steps we might go through and the things we want our project to do.
-Then we'll discuss some of the components.
+> In small groups, describe all of the steps you might go through in developing a project, how it could work, and the things you want your project to do.
+> Then discuss problems you anticipate or have had.
+>
+> > ## Solution
+> > The rest of the episode adds them
+> {: .solution}
+{: .challenge}

 ## Data and Code

- - Different back up needs, differnt space requirements
+ - Different back up needs, different space requirements
  - Different sharing needs
  - Shared server examples